aloy/HLMdiag/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs in R 3.2.2 or R-devel.

 ## Resubmission
-Added the following to the NAMESPACE to eliminate notes
+This is a resubmission.
+In this version I have added the following to the NAMESPACE to eliminate notes:

 importFrom("grDevices", "devAskNewPage")
 importFrom("methods", "as", "is")